HorizenLabs/zkVerify/e2e-tests/README.md

 Execute exactly `0005-proofPath_rpc.zndsl`, `0006-proof_should_pay.zndsl` and nothing else.

-Anyway you can call directly _zompinet_ binary to execute a test: The following instructions are for the local execution environment only, without taking into account Kubernetes or Podman - supported by zombienet, but not mandatory.
+Anyway you can call directly _zombienet_ binary to execute a test: The following instructions are for the local execution environment only, without taking into account Kubernetes or Podman - supported by zombienet, but not mandatory.